Clindamycin/ benzoyl peroxide gel

 - you are allergic to any ingredient in clindamycin/benzoyl peroxide gel or to lincomycin

-- you have a history of Crohn disease, inflammation of the colon caused by antibiotics, pseudomembranous colitis, regional enteritis, or ulcerative colitis
+- you have a history of Crohn disease, stomach or bowel inflammation or diarrhea caused by antibiotics, or certain severe stomach or bowel problems (eg, pseudomembranous colitis, regional enteritis, ulcerative colitis)

 - you are using a product that contains erythromycin or an ammonium salt (eg, benzalkonium chloride)